-Additionally, Black was fairly low on my Big Board relative to his draft position; he ranked 16th for me in the 2023 NBA Draft Class.
-His size, IQ, and playmaking upside are solid for his position, but Paolo Banchero and Franz Wagner are already swallowing the majority of the offensive workload, leaving Black very little opportunity to make an impact, at least in his rookie season.
+Additionally, Black was pretty low on my Big Board relative to his draft position; he ranked 16th for me in the 2023 NBA Draft Class.
+His size, IQ, and playmaking upside are solid for his position, but Paolo Banchero and Franz Wagner are already swallowing most of the offensive workload, leaving Black very little opportunity to make an impact, at least in his rookie season.

 The Lineups.com team is quite high on Bilal Coulibaly’s upside; he has a major plus wingspan, stands at 6-foot-8 (and could still be growing), and could become an All-Defensive Team-caliber player later in his career.
 Further, Coulibaly’s slashing and cutting abilities mesh perfectly with his exceptional vertical athleticism.
 Effectively, he should become the perfect modern-day 3-and-D wing.
 How can we be bearish about Coulibaly’s NBA Rookie of the Year odds when we are so bullish on his potential in the NBA?

-Coulibaly’s extraordinarily high upside is plenty of reason to be excited about him, but the chances that he will make an immediate impact for an NBA team is slim.
+Coulibaly’s extraordinarily high upside is plenty of reason to be excited about him, but the chances that he will make an immediate impact on an NBA team are slim.
 There are a few players who are undoubtedly going to log more minutes at the small forward position than Coulibaly, including Corey Kispert and Deni Avdija.

-Further, even when Coulibaly is on the floor, he will not be relied upon at all for self creation; his immediate impact will be his defensive versatility, catch-and-shoot ability, and cutting ability.
-Therefore, Bilal’s immediate upside is nowhere near high enough to take a swing on him with players like Amen Thompson, Victor Wembanyama, Scoot Henderson, Chet Holmgren, Jarace Walker, and others set to play bigger offensive roles.
+Further, even when Coulibaly is on the floor, he will not be relied upon at all for self-creation; his immediate impact will be his defensive versatility, catch-and-shoot ability, and cutting ability.
+Therefore, Bilal’s immediate upside is nowhere near high enough to take a swing on him, with players like Victor Wembanyama, Scoot Henderson, and Chet Holmgren set to play more prominent offensive roles.

-Lastly, Coulibaly will be playing on one of the two or three-worst teams in the NBA, and voters are going to be more than hesistant in giving a ROTY award to a rookie on a horrendous team.
+Lastly, Coulibaly will be playing on one of the two or three-worst teams in the NBA, and voters will be more than hesitant to give a ROTY award to a rookie on a horrendous team.
 Even if Coulibaly were to crack the starting lineup and post a double-digit scoring average, other rookies who are making equal impacts on better teams will have an advantage.

 Cason Wallace is on the perfect team for his long-term development: Oklahoma City.
 The Thunder have done a fantastic job the past few years in developing talent quickly, which has expedited their rebuilding timeline.
 Wallace’s defensive prowess will help him fit in perfectly with OKC, as he has 1-3 switchability and scarcely gets beat at the point of attack, which are things that this team values immensely.

-Wallace will eventually have to improve his shooting off the dribble and shot creation if he wants to be a true offensive threat, but he already has plenty of tools to build with in the next handful of seasons.
+Wallace will eventually have to improve his shooting off the dribble and shot creation if he wants to be a genuine offensive threat, but he already has plenty of tools to build within the next handful of seasons.
 With all of that being said, Cason Wallace is a player to avoid betting on for NBA Rookie of the Year.